View the JME/MTR subscription package, which includes the Journal of Management Education.

 The Resource Reviews section in the Management Teaching Review (MTR) critically appraises a wide range of innovative materials that are of interest and immediate use to professionals in the field of management education, including instructors, coaches and trainers.
 Resources include — but are not limited to — reviews of books, applications (apps), textbooks, wikis, technology (e.g., clickers), webcasts, podcasts, online courses, faculty development experiences, websites, case studies, films, online videos (e.g., TED Talks), images, games, artifacts, software, and simulations.
 In short, any pedagogical resource, in the public domain, that aligns with the mission of MTR could serve as the subject matter of a Resource Review.
 Submissions should not exceed 2000 words.

 Resource description.
-The first section (about 800 words) provides a rich descriptive review of the resource.
+This section (about 800 words) provides a rich descriptive review of the resource.
 It places the resource in context for a reader who may know nothing about the topic.
 For example, a film review places the film in context, shares the length, describes the plot, highlights major twists, explores explicit/implicit themes, and so forth.
 In short, it paints a picture for the reader.

 Analysis and comparison.
-The third section (about 400 words) provides a fair and constructive analysis of the strengths/limitations of the resource (perhaps 2-3 of each) and a comparison with similar resources.
+The final section (about 400 words) provides a fair and constructive analysis of the strengths/limitations of the resource (perhaps 2-3 of each) and a comparison with similar resources.
 The review concludes with information about where the reader can learn more (e.g., websites).

 Please avoid discussions of why such tools are important.
-Focus solely on the resource — not the case for the legitimacy of the resource or resources of this type, or other considerations.
+Focus solely on the resource — not the case for the legitimacy of the resource or resources of this type or other considerations.

 Objectivity is critical; reviews do not read like advertisements for the resource.
 The tone also aims for objectivity.